 When our young peregrine died last month, many people wondered how he could crash into a window without even seeing it.

-In fact, windows are the number one human-induced cause of death in birds.
-According to Dr. Daniel Klem, Jr. of Muhlenberg College, up to 1 billion birds in the U.S. die by hitting windows each year.
-That’s 2.7 million birds per day.
+In fact, windows are the number two human-induced cause of death in birds.
+According to Dr. Daniel Klem, Jr. of Muhlenberg College, 1 billion birds die every year in the U.S. by hitting windows.
+That's 2.7 million birds per day.

 Half of the birds who hit windows actually survive the initial impact but can easily be captured by predators while stunned.
 Those deaths don't count as window kills, though they're related.